I am a massage therapist with 15 years of experience. I am especially interested in crystals, energy healing, numerology, and wellness.

 Common Cinnamon Sticks Provide Magical Warmth and Protection

-For those answers and more we will have to look back hundreds maybe even a thousand years because our great ancestors have used spices and common herbs found in our gardens for just about everything that we would normally go to the corner drug store for some relief or magical remedy.
-As a matter of fact, cinnamon has shown just now in recent research to contain properties that can kill bacteria and other micro-organisms that are dangerous to our health.
+For those answers and more, we will have to look back hundreds—maybe even thousands of years—because our great ancestors have used spices and common herbs found in our gardens for just about everything that we would normally go to the corner drug store for some relief or magical remedy.
+As a matter of fact, cinnamon has been shown in recent research to contain properties that can kill bacteria and other micro-organisms that are dangerous to our health.

-This would give credit to our ancestors who used this in all forms for protection and that they knew great wisdom without our modern technology.
-To think that in the present day, we are still trying to discover what our great ancestors for thousands of years have already known just by experimenting and passing down their findings by word of mouth or tradition.
+This would give credit to our ancestors, who used this in all forms for protection; they knew great wisdom without our modern technology.
+To think that in the present day, we are still trying to discover what our great ancestors already knew so long ago just by experimenting and passing down their findings by word of mouth or tradition.
 It's a shame we have to wait for science to catch up and prove it to us.

 Sensing Its Protective Power

 Many have used cinnamon for its smell to flavor the aroma of our homes.
-Many have expressed that it makes them feel warm, safe, and protected.
-A familiar feeling caused by the aroma or a yearning for home.
-It's even in the advertising, especially when looking for the right scented candle.
+Many have expressed that it makes them feel warm, safe, and protected or brings on a feeling of familiarity or even a yearning for home.
+It's even in advertising, especially when looking for the right scented candle.
 The warmer cozy smells seemed to all be in one section with slogans and labels expressing warm fuzzy feelings.
-I know I associate those warm feelings right along with being safe and snug in my own home or maybe a memory of granny's house.
+I know I associate those warm feelings right along with being safe and snug in my own home or maybe with a memory of granny's house.